miharekar/miharekar.github.io/_posts/talks/2017-05-03-crazy-weeks-of-march-and-april.md

 ## Little Karst Marathon (Mali kraški maraton) - March 26th

 The next weekend I drove to the West of our small country[^7] for the first half marathon race of the season.
 [MKM](http://www.kraskimaraton.si/)[^8] is the traditional running season start event.
 The course is rather hilly[^9] and this year it was extremely windy as well.
-However the winter trainings paid off - I [ran my personal best](http://smashrun.com/mrfoto/run/8034810): **1:39:14**. :beers:
+However the winter trainings paid off - I [ran my personal best](http://smashrun.com/mrfoto/run/8034810): **1:39:14**. 🍻

 <figure class="third">
   <img src="/images/posts/2017-05-03-course.jpg" title="Around 18km">